-The Panel recognized that alkane diols can enhance the penetration of other ingredients through the skin.
-The Panel cautioned that care should be taken in formulating cosmetic products that may contain these ingredients, in combination with any ingredients for which safety was based on data supporting a lack of dermal absorption, or when dermal absorption was a concern.
+Alkane diols, especially lower molecular weight alkane diols such as 1,3-Propanediol, can enhance the penetration of other ingredients through the skin.
+The Panel cautioned that care should be taken in formulating cosmetic products that may contain these ingredients in combination with any ingredients whose safety was based on their lack of dermal absorption data, or when dermal absorption was a concern.

-Alkane diols, such as Propanediol and 2,3-Butanediol, can be derived from plant sources.
-The Panel expressed concern about pesticide residues and heavy metals that may be present in botanical ingredients, for example.
-They stressed that the cosmetics industry should continue to use current good manufacturing practices (cGMPs) to limit any potential impurities.
+Some of the alkane diols used as cosmetic ingredients, such as Propanediol and 2,3-Butanediol, can be derived from plant sources.
+The Panel expressed concern about pesticide residues and heavy metals that may be present in botanically sourced ingredients, and they stressed that the cosmetics industry should continue to use current good manufacturing practices (cGMPs) to limit any potential impurities.